timlangner/color-ratio-calculator/README.md

     4. Give the Tapp a name and type in the following URL : `https://localhost:8080`
     5. Click `add`
 6. Start development.

-> **Hint:** Writing Tapps with React?
-You might also want to take a look at our [React Style Guide][https://github.com/tobitsoftware/chayns-guides/blob/master/tobitreactjsxstyleguide.md].

-## Building

-You can build this project via `yarn build`.

-You can also build this project with sourceMaps for testing via `yarn build:staging`.
-It then can be found at https://tappqa.tobit.com/{internalName}/{subproject}/